JooTuckLoke/individual-assignment/README.md

 # Domino Pizza's Based Mobile Application

 # Description
 This project consists of the Domino Pizza's based mobile application user interfaces (Front-end) which look similar to the official application.
-It includes pages such as home page, menu page, delivery information page and etc.
+It includes pages such as home page, menu page, delivery information page and etc. The languages and frameworks used are HTML, CSS, JavaScript, Bootstrap and Cordova.

 # Overview
 Home Page: